garakh/passwork-js/README.txt

 Copyrights
 ----------
-Passwork.Core is created by Passwork Team.
+Passwork-js is created by Passwork Team.

 The MIT License (MIT)